MagnusOffermanns/Verification-and-Validation-for-Artificial-Intelligence-and-Cybersecurity-Udine-SS22/Verification 27.md

 ![](Verification%2027_image_3.png)

-Thats shit.
-So we try to find automata that are actually closed to [Complementation](Complementation.md), as complementation as the computation costs for complementation is so low and we want to do it regularly.
+Thats not cool.
+So we try to find automata that are actually closed to [Complementation](Complementation.md), as costs for complementation are so low and we want to do it regularly.

 Therefore people came up with [[Muller Automata]].